 - Articles in Foreign Languages

-- Only 40.6% of the global respondents agree that their company deserves the customer's loyalty, as opposed to 55.5% in 2003.
+- Only 40% of the global respondents agreed that their company deserves the customer's loyalty, down from 46.1% in 2005.

-For complete survey results, please contact Lior Arussy at Lior@StrativityGroup.com
+For complete survey results, please contact Michael Blackmire at Michael@StrativityGroup.com